Wednesday, 30 September 2020

 Alsation Bacon & Onion Tart

 Well, almost anything at any rate.
 I don't think I would be lining up for "Stargazy pie."
-(A british pie stuffed with whole fishes, heads intact.
-The bake the pie so that the heads poke out of the steam vents in the top of the pie, as if to be gazing at the heavens.)
+(A British pie stuffed with whole fishes, heads intact.
+They bake the pie so that the heads poke out of the steam vents in the top of the pie, as if to be gazing at the heavens.)

 Food travel is often the best kind of travel, and in these modern times you never really have to leave the comforts of your own home to experience it.